 Caring for Your Antique China and Glass

-- Three pronged stretchers can cause the china to have pressure cracks
+- Use care in how you display pieces.
+Three-pronged stretchers can cause the china to have pressure cracks.

-It is fine to use your collectibles, just be gentle with them.
-You may also be interested in a related category, Kitchen Collectibles.
+- It is fine to use your collectibles, such as antique dishes; just be gentle with them.